martbhell/martbhell.github.io/posts/2011/02/brocade-san-switch-firmware-upgrades.md

 # Prepare

-## Download old Brocade Fabric OS Firmware.
+## Download old Brocade Fabric OS Firmware

 Basically, you need to update in steps.